ParmEd/ParmEd/README.md

 with a call signature almost identical to the one provided in the OpenMM application layer.
 Improvements implemented here include:

-  o  Periodic box information is set up from the input coordinate file rather
-     than the parameter-topology file, since that is where the 'preferred' box information is stored in Amber
+- Periodic box information is set up from the input coordinate file rather than the parameter-topology file, since that is where the 'preferred' box information is stored in Amber

-  o  The parameter topology file class can read in both a topology file and a
-     coordinate file at the same time (this is required to set the default box information from the inpcrd file)
+- The parameter topology file class can read in both a topology file and a coordinate file at the same time (this is required to set the default box information from the inpcrd file)

-  o  The restart file class/parser is capable of reading both Amber restarts as
-     well as Amber NetCDF restart files, with the format detected automatically
+- The restart file class/parser is capable of reading both Amber restarts as well as Amber NetCDF restart files, with the format detected automatically

-  o  In many cases, System creation is noticeably faster with this class for
+- In many cases, System creation is noticeably faster with this class for large systems.
-     large systems.

 Also included are a handful of OpenMM reporters in the chemistry.amber.openmmreporters module, including:

-  o  AmberStateDataReporter - Basically copied from StateDataReporter, but
-       prints out data in standard Amber units (and provides options in the call signature to specify the set of units you want to use)
+- `AmberStateDataReporter` - Prints state data in standard Amber units (and provides options in the call signature to specify the set of units you want to use)

-  o  RestartReporter - Allows Amber-style ASCII or NetCDF restart files to be
-       written periodically during a simulation.
+- `RestartReporter` - Allows Amber-style ASCII or NetCDF restart files to be written periodically during a simulation.
 It can either write a series of numbered restarts or continually overwrite the previous one.
 Fully compatible with all Amber programs.

-  o  MdcrdReporter - Allows Amber-style ASCII trajectory files to be written
+- `MdcrdReporter` - Allows Amber-style ASCII trajectory files to be written

-  o  NetCDFReporter - Allows Amber-style NetCDF trajectories to be written
+- `NetCDFReporter` - Allows Amber-style NetCDF trajectories to be written

 The principle difference between the NetCDF support included here and that included in MDTraj is that the NetCDF parsing here is backend agnostic,